iturn/etherium-docker-testnet/README.md

 docker-compose up -d
 ```

-or running in terminal as process with loggin for all containers
+or running in terminal as process with logging for all containers

 ```
 docker-compose up --build